gvaibhav/TAM-MCP-Server/doc/README.md

 # TAM MCP Server Documentation Hub

-Welcome to the comprehensive documentation for the TAM MCP Server - a professional Model Context Protocol server for market sizing analysis and business intelligence.
+Welcome to the comprehensive documentation for the TAM MCP Server - a Model Context Protocol server for market sizing analysis and business intelligence.

 ## 📚 **Documentation Categories**